 The New York State Archives will host “Defending Gotham in 1814: Why New York City is not the Home of the Star-Spangled Banner,” a program set for Wednesday, September 14th.
 [Read more…] about Defending New York City in 1814 Program Set For Wednesday

 New York State Archives

-The Larry J. Hackman Research Residency Program supports advanced work on New York State history, government, or public policy using historical records in the State Archives.
-[Read more…] about 2020-21 NYS Archives Research Residents Announced
+The New York State Archives is now accepting applications for their Larry J. Hackman Research Residency Program, which supports advanced work on New York State history, government, or public policy using historical records in the State Archives.
+[Read more…] about State Archives Research Residency Applications Available

 The New York State Archives will host “The People’s Records: Celebrating 50 Years of New York State Archives,” a virtual program set for Tuesday, October 26th.
 [Read more…] about New York State Archives 50th Anniversary (Virtual Program)

 The New York State Education Department’s Cultural Education Center (CEC), which houses the State Museum, State Library and State Archives, is set to re-open to the public on Monday, May 17th.
 [Read more…] about NYS Museum, Library & Archives Re-opening May 17th

 The New York State Archives has announced the launch of Consider the Source New York (CTSNY), a new online educator resource which delivers over 2,000 primary sources, learning activities and tools for educators and students throughout the state.
 [Read more…] about New Online Educator Resource For New York State Teachers

 New York State Archives Magazine is set to continue their online speaker series with Hidden Stories from Newly Translated Dutch Colonial Documents on Tuesday, February 16th, at 12:30 pm.
 [Read more…] about Stories From Newly Translated Dutch Colonial Documents (Virtual Talk)